Overview

 Decompressing files that end with .gz

 Older log files are compressed and end with .gz.
-View the following article for instructions on how to decompress those files:
+See this article for instructions on how to decompress these files.

 Command | Description |